-49. For assets with voting rights, the Trustee relies on the voting policies which its managers have in place.
+- 52. For assets with voting rights, the Trustee relies on the voting policies which its managers have in place.
+The Trustee has considered these policies and is comfortable that they broadly align with the Trustee's views.
+During the Plan year, the Trustee conducted a deep dive on the stewardship practices of LGIM, the Plan's largest asset manager, and engaged with LGIM to improve its voting practices related to record keeping and voting policy safeguards. - 53.
 The voting processes for the Plan's managers are set out below.